zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/interacting-functions.md

 ---
 sidebar_position: 5
 keywords: pallet design, intermediate, runtime
+theme: codeview
+code: ../static/code/kitties-tutorial/04-interacting-functions.rs
 ---

 # Part IV: Interacting with your Kitties

-_Add pallet capabilities that unleash the potential of your Substrate Kitty dApp._
+_Add pallet capabilities that unleash the potential of your Substrate Kitty application._

+## Overview

+Up until this point in the tutorial, we've built a chain capable of only creating and tracking the ownership of Kitties.
+In this part of the tutorial, we want to make our runtime more like a game by introducing other functions like buying and selling Kitties.
+In order to achieve this, we'll first need to enable users to update the price of their Kitty.
+Then we can add functionality to enable users to transfer, buy and breed Kitties.
 ## Learning outcomes

 :arrow_right: Learn how to create a dispatchable that updates an object in storage.